esamattis/lean-redux/README.md

 ## Design goals

 - Simple things should be simple
-  - No need to manually define action types or even actions creators.
+  - No need to manually define action types, reducers or even actions creators.
   Just create event handlers which directly manipulate the Redux state scoped to them.
 - Components should be mountable to other parts of the state easily like in Elm
 - Play well with other tools in the Redux community
   - Time travel debuggers, Redux Form etc. work well with Lean Redux